mieweb/docs/content/functions/document-management/documents-and-forms/word-documents.md

 ![](./word-documents.assets/1ccdad998258c25f97dfc921858568e3.png)

-For more information on Preliminary Watermarks on encounter documents, please see other help documentation named *Encounters-Archiving-Closing-ReArchiving.pdf*
+For more information on Preliminary Watermarks on encounter documents, please see other help documentation named [Encounters-Archiving-Closing-ReArchiving](https://docs.enterprisehealth.com/functions/encounters/archiving-closing-re-archiving-encounters/)

 ## Pop-Up Boxes (One Choice/Item to Select)